 Once your HRA is activated, you can access and manage your funding information online.
-To access or create an online account, go to https://ibm.optum.com.
+To access or create an online account, go to https://my.optum.com/ibm.html.
 If you're a first-time visitor, fill out the required information to create your account.
 If you're a returning visitor, enter your username and password.

 Once you've logged in or created your account, you can:

-- Access your funding information, including your current funding allocation, funding frequency, available balance, recent claims and the histories of your claims and allocations. - Find relevant phone numbers, answers to frequently asked questions and links that allow you to file claims or appeals and - Elect premium automatic reimbursement.
+- Access your funding information, including your current funding allocation, funding frequency, available balance, recent claims and the histories of your claims and allocations; - Find relevant phone numbers, answers to frequently asked questions and links that allow you to file claims or appeals; and - Download a Recurring Reimbursement Claim Request form.